 Are you one of the 120 million Americans who is missing at least one tooth?
 What about one of the 36 million that doesn’t have any of their natural teeth left?
 Whatever your situation may be, Dr. Mosby is ready to help using high-quality, custom-made restorations that look natural and can be trusted to last a lifetime.
 From single gaps to full dentures to dental implants, he’s able to rebuild any smile and fully restore someone’s oral health in the process.
-To learn more about your options, contact us today.
+To learn more about your options to replace missing teeth in Kingwood, contact us today.

 Even a single missing tooth can compromise the entire smile.
 The teeth closest to the gap will slowly shift towards it over time, which can lead to misalignments, a crooked bite, and chronic jaw pain.
 Patients with missing teeth also have a much higher risk of developing gum disease, which is one of the leading causes of adult tooth loss in the US.
 For your immediate and long-term oral health, replacing any teeth quickly is always the best decision.